helpyio/helpy/README.md

 ========

 - **Private Support Discussions (aka tickets):**
-Integrated with inbound email via Mandrill, Mailgun, etc. [90%]
+Integrated with inbound email via Sendgrid, Mandrill, Mailgun, etc. [90%]
 - **Community Support Forums:** Customers and Agents can both answer questions in a publicly accessible forum.
 [90%]
 - **Knowledgebase:** Full text searchable and SEO optimized to help users answer questions before they contact you.
 [95%]
 - **Pre-wired for Google Analytics:**  Using a combination of JS and Measurement Protocol tags, Helpy is prewired to track everything from article satisfaction to what your agents are doing.
 [90%]